timdiels/pytil/README.rst

-Chicken Turtle Util (CTU) provides an API of various Python utility functions.
+Chicken Turtle Util (CTU) is a broad scoped Python utility library.

-Chicken Turtle Util is alpha.
-None of the interface is stable (yet), meaning it may change in the future.

-Chicken Turtle Util offers a variety of features, as such we kept most dependencies optional.
+Most dependencies are optional and grouped by module.
 When using a module, add/install its dependencies, listed in its corresponding ``*_requirements.in`` file found in the root of the project; e.g.  `cli_requirements.in`__ lists the dependencies of `chicken_turtle_util.cli`.

 .. __: https://github.com/timdiels/chicken_turtle_util/blob/master/cli_requirements.in